actions/delete-package-versions/README.md

 * Delete all package versions except n most recent versions
 * Delete oldest version(s)
 * Ignore version(s) from deletion through regex
-* Delete version(s) of a package that is hosted in the same repo that is executing the workflow
+* Delete version(s) of a package that is hosted from a repo having access to package
-* Delete version(s) of a package that is hosted in a different repo than the one executing the workflow
+* Delete version(s) of a package that is hosted from a repo not having access to package
 * Delete a single version
 * Delete multiple versions
 * Delete specific version(s)